-Our volunteers set out humane traps near feral colonies several days before the date of the "Round-up," allowing the cats to get accustomed to the traps for an easier capture.
-Once trapped, the cats are then transported to the HOPE Spay Neuter Clinic for surgery.
-Upon arrival at the Clinic, a team of volunteers then prepare the cats for surgery.
+Our volunteers teach you how to set humane traps near feral colonies several days before the date of the "Round-up."
+This gets the cats accustomed to the traps for an easier capture.
+Once trapped, you transport the cats to the HOPE Spay Neuter Clinic in Versailles, Kentucky for surgery.
+Upon arrival, a team of volunteers prepares the cats for surgery.

 What is a feral cat?

 Feral cats are either born outside and have never lived with humans, or have been left outside for so long they've reverted to a wild state.
 Most live with other feral cats in “colonies.”
 They're afraid of humans and not likely to be adoptable.
 The incidence of disease in feral cat colonies is no higher than among owned cats.
 They live healthy, natural lives on their own, content in their outdoor home.